-Over the past decade TimeBank has had some considerable achievements in helping to shape best volunteering practice in the UK.
+Over the past 15 years TimeBank has had some considerable achievements in helping to shape best volunteering practice in the UK.
 We have broken new ground in designing innovative mentoring projects with high social value.

 Here are just a few highlights:

 In September 2010 we launched a ratings tool on our website.
 Acting like a TripAdvisor for volunteers it allows people the ability to review their experiences, good or bad.
 This also provides valuable feedback to charities so they can make improvements to their volunteering opportunities.